Around wine

 You have trouble understanding why you were advised to drink such and such a wine immediately or to leave it in the cellar for a few years… How do you know which wine to wait and which wine to drink quickly? complex subject for which several parameters must be taken into account.

 In general, wines to drink quickly will be wines that are not very powerful, fruity and of less complexity, often with a certain freshness.
 Conversely, wines with a long aging potential will show great concentration, a lot of balance (freshness and body) and have often been the subject of long aging.
 They also generally come from great terroirs that require waiting to express all their flavors.
-This also varies from appellation to appellation, from one terroir to another, and according to the grape varieties but also the vintages.
+This also varies from one appellation to another, from one terroir to another, and according to the grape varieties but also the vintages.

 Should we decant the wines?
 How to ventilate them?